Harika-SVL/Jenkins/notes.md

 * Validate: validates the pom and it's project
 * Compile: converts the java code into byte code (.java to .class).
 It stores the class files in `target/classes`
-* Test: will run the unit tests written and generates test results in xml format in text format. folder will be `/target/surefire-reports/TEST-*.xml`
+* Test: will run the unit tests written and generates test results in xml format of text format.
+Folder will be `/target/surefire-reports/TEST-*.xml`
-* Package: creates the packaging format (jar/war/ear)and will be `<artifact-id>-<version>.<packaging-format>`
+* Package: creates the packaging format (jar/war/ear) and will be `<artifact-id>-<version>.<packaging-format>`
 * Install: copies the package and it's definition into `M2_HOME` or `~/.m2/repository`
 * Deploy: copying package and it's definition to remote repository for other users in other systems to use what you have built (This command is equivalent to git push)
 * Clean: removes target folder